Judge rejects bid to halt California foie gras ban

-LOS ANGELES A federal judge on Wednesday rejected a bid to temporarily halt a ban on the sale of the food delicacy foie gras in California, which took effect this month, but he agreed to hear arguments at a future date.
+LOS ANGELES, July 18 A federal judge on Wednesday rejected a bid to temporarily halt a ban on the sale of the food delicacy foie gras in California, which took effect this month, but he agreed to hear arguments at a future date.

 Foie gras, which means "fatty liver" in French, is produced by force-feeding corn to ducks and geese to enlarge their livers, which is harvested to produce gourmet dishes.